 As a result of this initiative, in 2007 the Federal, Provincial and Territorial Ministers Responsible for Seniors endorsed the report Age-Friendly Rural and Remote Communities: A Guide reflecting Canadian views and circumstances.

-To date, eight provinces are promoting age-friendly community initiatives in Canada.
+To date, ten provinces are promoting age-friendly community initiatives in Canada.
 Visit the Web sites of these provinces to find out what is being done: